 Be specific with HR solutions

 While you are talking up the benefits of working with HR solutions, zero in on the best hr software for your specific needs.
 Remember those problems we discussed earlier?
 Now is the time to bring up the specific functions of the software that will address them.

 Are you losing out on new talent due to recruitment inefficiencies?
 Be sure to stress how applicant tracking will help your company meet those recruiting goals that you have been missing.

 Various studies have shown that when companies clearly define and track goals using software, they enjoy 3X the return of companies that do not.
 Let your boss know how much they have to gain from data analytics aimed at identifying and addressing snags.

 Scheduling back-and-forths are inefficient and can lead to mistakes.
 An HR management software will handle all those leave and time-off requests.
 Software like this also helps coordinate work schedules within departments to ensure adequate staff cover.

 How much time is spent providing employees with the same information over and over again?
-With centralized document sharing, HR can make important documents available.
+With centralised document sharing, HR can make important documents available.
 You can also send forms directly to employees for an immediate digital signature.
-Emphasize that this will minimize your company’s legal liability by preventing documents from falling through the cracks.
+Emphasise that this will minimise your company’s legal liability by preventing documents from falling through the cracks.